-For week 44/2018, 148 specimens from non-sentinel sources (such as hospitals, schools, primary care facilities not involved in sentinel surveillance, or nursing homes and other institutions) tested positive for influenza viruses.
-Of the 148 viruses, 89.9% were type A and 10.1% were type B viruses (Table 2).
-Of the 43 influenza A viruses that were subtyped, 69.8% were A(H1N1)pdm09 and 30.2% were A(H3N2).
-None of the influenza B viruses were assigned to a lineage.
+For week 10/2023, 6 693 of 55 690 specimens from non-sentinel sources (such as hospitals, schools, primary care facilities not involved in sentinel surveillance, or nursing homes and other institutions) tested positive for an influenza virus; 4 035 (60%) were type B and 2 658 (40%) were type A. Of 362 subtyped A viruses, 272 (75%) were A(H1)pdm09 and 90 (25%) A(H3).
+Of 135 type B viruses ascribed to a lineage, all were B/Victoria.

 For the season to date, more influenza type A (n=183 847, 81%) than type B (n=44 358, 19%) viruses have been detected.
 Of 53 954 subtyped A viruses, 29 581 (55%) were A(H1)pdm09 and 24 373 (45%) were A(H3).
 Of 2 985 influenza type B viruses ascribed to a lineage, all were B/Victoria (93% of type B viruses were reported without a lineage).

 Of the 2 124 genetically characterized A(H1)pdm09 viruses up to week 10/2023, 1 142 were attributed to clade 6B.1A.5a.2, of which 596 (52%) were represented by A/Norway/25089/2022, 513 (45%) by A/Sydney/5/2021 and 33 (3%) by A/Victoria/2570/2019.
 Four (<1%) were attributed to clade 6B.1A.5a.1 represented by A/Guangdong-Maonan/SWL1536/2019.
 978 (46%) viruses could not be attributed to a subgroup in the guidance.